jamietre/iter8/README.md

 #### execute()

-Though this is not a value-produducing method, it causes the query to be executed immediately, instead of waiting until a value-returning method is run.
+Though this is not a value-producing method, it causes the query to be executed immediately, instead of waiting until a value-returning method is run.
 This is useful in cases where you want to keep your data in an `Iter` object, but cache an intermediate result for later use with other computations.

 ```Javascript
 const intermediate = iter(something)